queicherius/lets-fetch/README.md

 // have to be handled appropriately in your tests (.then/.catch or await) requesterMock.addResponse({text: 'Everything fine!'})

+// Enable / disable mocking.
+When mocking is disabled the requests
+// get passed through to the real module and get send over the internet requesterMock.enableMocking(true)

 // Reset all responses and collected requests requesterMock.reset()